 Without the benefit of side-by-side collaboration, remote teams will sometimes need to make decisions on their own to hit deadlines and keep work moving.
 They can feel more confident about these decisions when remote leaders have empowered them.

 Decision-making requires a high level of trust and a strong cultural alignment.
 Make sure your team has access to the tools and resources they need to make informed decisions that align with the company’s best interests.

 25. Encourage a culture of accountability and ownership

 Encourage your team members to take ownership of their work by giving them autonomy over their projects and tasks.
 Show empathy when team members make mistakes so they’ll feel comfortable owning up to them instead of hiding them.
 This empowers them and helps build trust between you and your team.

 Effective remote team management starts with finding common anchors to connect your teams and allow work to thrive.
 Neat supports remote teams with video conferencing devices and features that enhance collaboration and improve productivity.

-Neat’s crystal-clear audio captures every word, even when participants are speaking over each other.
+Neat’s high performance audio captures the conversation more clearly, even when participants are speaking over each other.
 High-resolution video shows facial expressions and other nuances that are typically lost with other video software.
 Neat devices are always ready to connect with one-touch functionality.
 Built-in features like whiteboarding and chats enable real-time collaboration and make meetings feel more personal.

 Explore Neat devices and see how Neat supports these highly effective practices for managing remote teams.